wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 command:

 ```
-migrate "exec: cat > memsnapshot"
+migrate "exec: cat > mem_snapshot"
 ```

-This command will capture the current system state, and save it to an external disk file named `memsnapshot`.
+This command will capture the current system state, and save it to an external disk file named `mem_snapshot`.
 In order to load the saved states on the next startup, use the `-incoming` option in QEMU's command line:

 ```
--incoming "exec: cat memsnapshot"
+-incoming "exec: cat mem_snapshot"
 ```

 which restores the system state and resumes execution at the point where live migration is performed.